npm/npm/doc/misc/npm-config.md

 If false, never shows colors.
 If `"always"` then always shows colors.
 If true, then only prints color codes for tty file descriptors.

+### delete-symlinks

+* Default: false
+* Type: Boolean

+If true, do not delete symlinks in `node_modules` nor any `node_modules` directories inside a symlinked directory during tree pruning.

 ### depth

 * Default: Infinity